ameliatodd2002/University_of_Texas_Data_Science_and_Businees_Analaytics_Program/Projects/Project5_Supervised_Learning-Classification/README.md

 Project Overview:

-This project analyzes the data of INN Hotels to find which factors have a high influence on booking cancellations, builds a predictive model that can predict which booking is going to be canceled in advance, and helps in formulating profitable policies for cancellations and refunds.
+This project analyzes booking data from INN Hotels to identify key factors influencing cancellations, build a predictive model to anticipate cancellations, and formulate profitable cancellation and refund policies.

 Dataset Information:

 The data contains the different attributes of customers' booking details.
 The detailed data dictionary is given below.

-- Booking_ID: unique identifier of each booking
+- Booking_ID: Unique identifier of each booking
 - no_of_adults: Number of adults
-- no_of_children: Number of Children
+- no_of_children: Number of children
-- no_of_weekend_nights: Number of weekend nights (Saturday or Sunday) the guest stayed or booked to stay at the hotel
+- no_of_weekend_nights: Number of weekend nights (Saturday or Sunday) booked
-- no_of_week_nights: Number of week nights (Monday to Friday) the guest stayed or booked to stay at the hotel
+- no_of_week_nights: Number of weekday nights (Monday–Friday) booked
 - type_of_meal_plan: Type of meal plan booked by the customer:
   - Not Selected – No meal plan selected
   - Meal Plan 1 – Breakfast
   - Meal Plan 2 – Half board (breakfast and one other meal)
   - Meal Plan 3 – Full board (breakfast, lunch, and dinner)
-- required_car_parking_space: Does the customer require a car parking space?
-(0 - No, 1- Yes)
+- required_car_parking_space: Whether a parking space was requested (0 - No, 1 - Yes)
-- room_type_reserved: Type of room reserved by the customer.
-The values are ciphered (encoded) by INN Hotels.
+- room_type_reserved: Encoded room type designation
-- lead_time: Number of days between the date of booking and the arrival date
+- lead_time: Days between booking and arrival
 - arrival_year: Year of arrival date
 - arrival_month: Month of arrival date
 - arrival_date: Date of the month
-- market_segment_type: Market segment designation.
+- market_segment_type: Market segment classification
-- repeated_guest: Is the customer a repeated guest?
-(0 - No, 1- Yes)
+- repeated_guest: Whether the guest is a repeat customer (0 - No, 1 - Yes)
-- no_of_previous_cancellations: Number of previous bookings that were canceled by the customer prior to the current booking
+- no_of_previous_cancellations: Previous cancellations by the customer
-- no_of_previous_bookings_not_canceled: Number of previous bookings not canceled by the customer prior to the current booking
+- no_of_previous_bookings_not_canceled: Previous bookings not canceled
-- avg_price_per_room: Average price per day of the reservation; prices of the rooms are dynamic. (in euros)
+- avg_price_per_room: Average daily room price in euros
-- no_of_special_requests: Total number of special requests made by the customer (e.g. high floor, view from the room, etc)
+- no_of_special_requests: Number of special requests (e.g., high floor, view)
-- booking_status: Flag indicating if the booking was canceled or not.
+- booking_status: Whether the booking was canceled (Target Variable)

 Files included in repository: